zpzim/SCAMP/docs/source/environment.rst

 Environment
 ===========

-Currently builds under Windows/Mac/Linux using msvc/gcc/clang and nvcc (if CUDA is available) with cmake (3.8+ for cuda support)
+Currently builds under Windows/Mac/Linux using msvc/gcc/clang and nvcc (if CUDA is available) with cmake.

 Base dependancies (required for all builds of SCAMP):
-  * cmake 3.8 or greater (3.15 for pyscamp)
+  * cmake 3.18 or greater

     * This version is not available directly from all package managers so you may need to install it manually, the easist way to do this is with python via ``pip install cmake`` or you can download it manually from `here <https://cmake.org/download/>`_